What to see in Ecuador

 Ever wanted to stand with one foot in each hemisphere?
 The Middle of the World Monument in Ecuador grants you that wish.
 As the name suggests, the monument stands on the equator, the line which divides the earth into the northern and southern hemispheres.
 Only 19 miles north of the Ecuadorian capital, Quito, it is a must-visit attraction if you travel to Ecuador.

-The Middle of the World Monument measures 30 meters in height and a line runs from its centre down to a central square, where visitors can stand with one foot in each hemisphere.
+The Middle of the World Monument measures 30 metres in height and a line runs from its centre down to a central square, where visitors can stand with one foot in each hemisphere.
 Although the monument was constructed between 1979 and 1982, on the site where a French explorer calculated the equatorial line in 1736, later technologies have revealed the true equator to be a few hundred metres north of the monument.

 Nevertheless, only geography purists would worry about these minor details as it’s still a fun landmark to visit on a tour of Ecuador where you can take photos and enjoy the panoramic views from the viewing platform at the top of the monument.